namanmalik21/login-and-signup-rest-api/README.md

 ```sql
 INSERT INTO `mydata.roles` VALUES (1,'ROLE_ADMIN'),(2,'ROLE_USER');
 ```
-Now, Spring boot blog application is ready to use
+Now, Spring boot bapplication is ready to use